IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  ===================================================  =============
 Identifiers                             Header     Description
 ======================================  =========  ===================================================  =============
-Period      Scenario        Load level  Reservoir  Water outflows by load level (e.g., for irrigation   m\ :sup:`3`/s
+Period      Scenario        LoadLevel   Reservoir  Water outflows by load level (e.g., for irrigation   m\ :sup:`3`/s
 ==========  ==============  ==========  =========  ===================================================  =============

 All the reservoirs must be defined as columns of these files.